 The governing body is required to keep a certified agenda or recording of the executive session.
 The documentation would be publicly available only by court order if someone legally maintains that the session violated the Open Meetings Act.

 Enforcement.
 Any "interested person" can seek a civil court order to void actions taken by governmental bodies that violate the act.
 Citizens can also ask the courts for a temporary restraining order to keep a government body from conducting an illegal meeting.

-Public officials also face the possibility of criminal sanctions for violations of the act.
-Those who conspire to circumvent the act by deliberately meeting with less than a quorum for the purpose of a secret meeting could be charged with a misdemeanor, punishable by a \$100 to \$500 fine and up to six months in jail.
+Public officials can face the possibility of criminal sanctions for violations of the act.
+Those who knowingly participate in a prohibited series of communications to deliberate in a quorum outside of a meeting could be charged with a misdemeanor, punishable by a \$100 to \$500 fine and up to six months in jail.